nicolefoster/portfolio-template-2025/docs/report.md

 # Report: Use of AI in my project

-## Paso 1: Creating the base for my web
+## First Step: Creating the base for my web

 First, I uploaded some photos of my Figma designs to Claude to show how I wanted my website to look.
 These images served as a reference so Claude could generate suggestions and content related to the visual style I was aiming for.